 1. "Agent" means a person granted authority to act as attorney-in-fact for the principal under a power of attorney, and includes the original agent and any co-agent or successor agent.
-Unless the context clearly indicates otherwise, an "agent" designated in a power of attorney shall mean "attorney-in-fact" for the purposes of this title.
+Unless the context indicates otherwise, an "agent" designated in a power of attorney shall mean "attorney-in-fact" for the purposes of this title.
 An agent acting under a power of attorney has a fiduciary relationship with the principal.
 2. "Benefits from governmental programs or civil or military service" means any benefit, program or assistance provided under a statute or governmental regulation including Social Security, Medicare, and Medicaid.
-3. "Best interest" means solely for the principal's benefit.
-4. "Capacity" means ability to comprehend the nature and consequences of the act of executing and granting, revoking, amending, or modifying a power of attorney, any provision in a power of attorney, or the authority of any person to act as agent under a power of attorney.
-5. "Compensation" means reasonable compensation paid to the agent from assets of the principal for services actually rendered by the agent pursuant to the authority granted in a power of attorney.
-6. "Financial institution" means a financial entity, including, but not limited to, the following: a bank, trust company, national bank, savings bank, federal mutual savings bank, savings and loan association, federal savings and loan association, federal mutual savings and loan association, credit union, federal credit union, branch of a foreign banking corporation, public pension fund, retirement system, securities broker, securities dealer, securities firm, insurance company.
-7. "Incapacitated" means to be without capacity.
-8. "Internal Revenue Code" means the United States Internal Revenue Code of 1986, as amended.
+3. "Capacity" means the ability to comprehend the nature and consequences of the act of executing and granting, revoking, amending, or modifying a power of attorney, any provision in a power of attorney, or the authority of any person to act as agent under a power of attorney.
+4. "Compensation" means reasonable compensation paid to the agent from assets of the principal for services actually rendered by the agent pursuant to the authority granted in a power of attorney.
+5. "Financial institution" means a financial entity, including, but not limited to: a bank, trust company, national bank, savings bank, federal mutual savings bank, savings and loan association, federal savings and loan association, federal mutual savings and loan association, credit union, federal credit union, branch of a foreign banking corporation, public pension fund, retirement system securities broker, securities dealer, securities firm and insurance company.
+6. "Incapacitated" means to be without capacity.
+7. "Internal Revenue Code" means the United States Internal Revenue Code of

+1986, as amended.
 Such references, however, shall be deemed to constitute references to any corresponding provisions of any subsequent federal tax code.

-9. "Monitor" means a person appointed in the power of attorney who has the authority to request, receive, and compel the agent to provide a complete record of all receipts, disbursements, and transactions entered into by the agent on behalf of the principal.
-10. "Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, government, governmental subdivision, government agency, government instrumentality, public corporation, or any other legal or commercial entity.
+8. "Monitor" means a person appointed in the power of attorney who has the authority to request, receive, and seek to compel the agent to provide a record of all receipts, disbursements, and transactions entered into by the agent on behalf of the principal.

+9. "Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, government, governmental subdivision, government agency, government entity, government instrumentality, public corporation, or any other legal or commercial entity.

-11. "Power of attorney" means a written document by which a principal with capacity designates an agent to act on his or her behalf.
-12. "Principal" means an individual who is eighteen years of age or older who executes a power of attorney.
-13. "Signature" means with present intent to authenticate or adopt a record:
+10. "Power of attorney" means a written document by which a principal with capacity designates an agent to act on his or her behalf.

+11. "Principal" means an individual who is eighteen years of age or older who executes a power of attorney.